 The exhibit was featured as an article on Scout Magazine.

-For these illustrations, I wanted to portray different summer activities.
-Coffee, of course, is a huge part of summer — and I also wanted to relate my illustrations to the home they were on display at, Kafka’s Coffee & Tea.
+I wanted to honour the summer with different summer activities.
+Coffee, of course, is a huge part of summer — and I also wanted to tie my illustrations back to the home they were on display at, Kafka’s Coffee & Tea.

 On another wall, I put up two pieces of dangling feet.
 Different colours, as well as titles, can change the feel and atmosphere of an illustration.